heraldofgargos/godot-fmod-integration/README.md

 ## Contributing

 This project is still a work in progress and is probably not yet ready for use in full-blown production.
 If you run into issues (crashes, memory leaks, broken 3D sound etc.) let us know through the [issue tracker](https://github.com/alexfonseka/godot-fmod-integration/issues).
 If you are a programmer, sound designer or a composer and wish to contribute, the contribution guidelines are available [here](https://github.com/alexfonseka/godot-fmod-integration/blob/master/.github/contributing.md).
 Thank you for being interested in this project! ✌

+## An update from the creator

+Unfortunately, due to full-time work and personal reasons, the development of this project has slowed down significantly and I'm no longer able to actively maintain and contribute new features.

+However, this does not mean that the project is abandoned.
+All the work I've contributed so far is licensed under MIT, one of the most liberal open source licenses available.
+So feel free to use/modify/extend the code for your own projects - commercial or otherwise.
+Note that the MIT license only applies to the integration, not the FMOD SDK itself, which is proprietary and is not included in this repository.